-Business development team is a crucial element of a SaaS company like Woodpecker.
+A business development team is a crucial element of a SaaS company.
 It plays an important role in business growth and revenue generation.
 Let’s take a look at the backstage of their job.

-How does a typical day in a business development team look like?
+How does a typical day in a SaaS business development team look like?

 The key to smooth and effective workflow is a clearly established process.
 It should be quantifiable in order to measure and analyze the results.
 It’s important to know what you’re trying to achieve by your actions.
 Always have the overall goal in mind.
 Set up a timeframe for the implementation of your ideas.